Stephen Baxter (historian)

-Stephen David Baxter (born 1969) is a British historian.
+Stephen David Baxter (born 1969) is a British medieval historian.
 He has been Barron Fellow and Tutor in Medieval History at St Peter's College, Oxford, since 2014, and in 2020 he was awarded the title of Professor of Medieval History by the University of Oxford.
 He specialises in lordship in late Anglo-Saxon and early Norman England, and the Domesday Book.

 Early life and education

 Born in 1969, Baxter completed his undergraduate degree in modern history at Wadham College, Oxford, graduating in 1991 with a double first.
 From 1991 to 1997, he worked in the private sector, firstly for a strategic management consultancy firm and then an investment bank in London, before returning to Oxford to complete a doctorate at Christ Church between 1997 and 2001.
-His DPhil was awarded in 2002 for his thesis "The Leofwinesons: power, property and patronage in the early English kingdom", which was supervised by C. P. Wormald.
+His DPhil was awarded in 2002 for his thesis "The Leofwinesons: power, property and patronage in the early English kingdom", which was supervised by Patrick Wormald.